americocunhajr/americocunhajr.github.io/_pages/about.md

 In my group, we apply advanced computational, analytical, and data-driven techniques to model nonlinear systems.

-We have a solid historic of research partnerships with several institutions across the world.
+We have a solid history of research partnerships with several institutions worldwide.

 🌍 Global Collaborations 🇧🇷 🇺🇸 🇫🇷 🇮🇹 🇵🇱 🇵🇹 🏴󠁧󠁢󠁥󠁮󠁧󠁿 🏴󠁧󠁢󠁳󠁣󠁴󠁿 🇨🇳 🇷🇺 🇵🇪 🇸🇦